 <DIRECTION> can be

-Shown below is an example synapse configuration of a per-API extension sequence.
-It is created for an API named admin--TwitterSearch with version 1.0.0.
+An example synapse configuration of a per-API extension sequence created for the API

 NOTE: The tenant username must be given as